sql-machine-learning/elasticdl/docs/designs/data_transform.md

 #### Solution

-We can provide some common tools to normalize the table schema.
+We can provide common tools to normalize the table schema.
 If the data is stored in Odps table, we can use [PyOdps](https://pyodps.readthedocs.io/en/latest/) + [UDF](https://www.alibabacloud.com/help/doc-detail/73359.htm) to complete the task.

-As the data source is ready, we can
+After normalizing the table schema, we can do data analysis and transformation based on this normalized table.
+The preprocess pipeline is described using SQLFlow statement and the logic is very flexible.
+We want to design SQLFlow syntax extension to full express the transform logic elegantly.

 ### SQLFlow Syntax Extension